vindict6/ExtraSpawns/README.md

 If the map already has 32 spawns per team, no new spawns are added.

-Once spawns are successfully generated, generation stops forever (until next map).
+Once spawns are successfully generated, generation timers stop forever (until next map).

 👤 Author